Enservco Corporation (ENSV) and the Battle of Fundamentals vs. Technicals

 ENSV’s Market Performance

-ENSV stocks went down by -4.27% for the week, with a monthly drop of -15.32% and a quarterly performance of -23.05%, while its annual performance rate touched -24.48%.
-The volatility ratio for the week stands at 5.92% while the volatility levels for the past 30 days are set at 5.24% for Enservco Corporation.
-The simple moving average for the period of the last 20 days is -6.82% for ENSV stocks with a simple moving average of -16.20% for the last 200 days.
+ENSV stocks went up by 0.37% for the week, with a monthly drop of -6.60% and a quarterly performance of -7.24%, while its annual performance rate touched -20.84%.
+The volatility ratio for the week stands at 6.13% while the volatility levels for the past 30 days are set at 5.02% for Enservco Corporation.
+The simple moving average for the period of the last 20 days is -0.48% for ENSV stocks with a simple moving average of -13.07% for the last 200 days.

 Analysts’ Opinion of ENSV